Company: University of Arkansas

 About the Company

-At least four years of experience as a human resource professional or professional in a related field
+- At least four years of full-time, progressive experience administering human resource programs in staffing, employment, and/or employee relations

 Applicable equivalencies may be considered.

-- Knowledge of job analysis and job evaluation principles, methods, and procedures
+- Knowledge of state and federal personnel laws, policies, and procedures

-- Ability to interpret, adapt, and apply guidelines and procedures
+- Ability to interpret and apply state and agency/institution policies and procedures governing personnel

 As an employer, the University of Arkansas offers a vibrant work environment and a workplace culture that promotes a healthy work-life balance.
 The benefits package includes university contributions to health, dental, life and disability insurance, tuition waivers for employees and their families, 12 official holidays, immediate leave accrual, and a choice of retirement programs with university contributions ranging from 5 to 10% of employee salary.